sinanazem/machine-learning-projects/README.md

 Contributions are welcome!
 If you have an idea for a new project or improvements to existing ones, feel free to open an issue or submit a pull request.
 Please adhere to the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This repository is licensed under the [MIT License](LICENSE).

----

-Feel free to customize the sections, add more details, or tailor the content to better suit your repository's needs.